kchu100/Cpp/README.md

 &emsp; int: 2 or 4 bytes
 &emsp; float: 4 bytes
 &emsp; double: 8 bytes
-**Namespace** is used to resolving the name conflict of the identifier which is accomploshed by placing them under various namespaces, which helps in the logical division of the different codes.
+**Namespace** is used to resolving the name conflict of the identifier which is accomplished by placing them under various namespaces, which helps in the logical division of the different codes.
 **Function overloading:** When more than one function have the same name but with a different type and number of parameters.
 **Operator overloading:** Allows the redefining the way an operator works for user-define types.